Why is it the more I learn the worse my photos get?

 3. Keep practicing with intent.
 After you make a photograph, don’t judge it as bad or good.
 Simply ask yourself what worked/what you like about the image and what didn’t work/what you don’t like after each repetition.
 Keep what worked and what you liked.
 Toss out what didn’t work and you didn’t like.
 Make another frame.
 Repeat.

 4. Ask yourself if you’re having fun.
 The process of photo, of life too, should be meaningful no matter the results.
 If it’s fun, keep doing it.
 If it’s not, stop and find something else fun to do…by becoming a more interesting person, even if it means you take a short (or long) break from photography, you’ll be feeding step 1 of the creative process, “Preparation,” or what I refer to as “Build your knowledge and ideas.”
-This raw material in your brain will feed your photographic process down the road–your experiences will never go to wast.
+This raw material in your brain will feed your photographic process down the road–your experiences will never go to waste.

 If you need additional encouragement, consider this quote by Cynthia Occelli: “For a seed to achieve its greatest expression, it must come completely undone.
 The shell cracks, its insides come out and everything changes.
 To someone who doesn’t understand growth, it would look like complete destruction.”